The stats on video are just unreal.

 Tutorials and How To videos can build a great and very loyal audience.
 No matter what your product or service, as an expert in your field, you can easily come up with tips for your customers: how to clean your product or perform routine maintenance on your equipment, how often to check this or that, new ideas for using your product, etc., etc. The possibilities are endless.
 Every week you encounter customers who have questions or problems you can answer in such a video.
 Your customers will LOVE you.

 If you think you need live video, you can have someone use either their videocam or smartphone and see if it can be used for a video.
-Or you can use still images which I can string together, adding a suitable intro, captions, logo, contact info, etc. and music!
-You can record voice-over separately with free software or the captions can add necessary instructions.
-If none of this is feasible, I also have an experienced and affordable videographer we can call on.
+Or you can use still images which can be strung together, adding a suitable intro, captions, logo, contact info, etc. like this one.
+And music if you like!

 SEO Benefits of Video Marketing